Manufacturer: | Scratch |

 A 4" x 67" 3FNC rocket designed as me first attempt at dual

 deployment.
-Well, blow me down!
-This rocket was also designed t' be capable for a future L2
+This rocket be also designed t' be capable for a future L2

 attempt.